guardian/frontend/docs/ab-testing.md

     safeState = Off)
 ```

-The only convention is that the test id has to start with the characters _'ab-'_ (Eg, ab-web-fonts-delay).
+The only convention is that the test id has to start with the characters _'ab-'_.

 You also need to add it to the list of available switches at the foot of the same file,